-- The value of the grant shall be up to $2,000.
+The value of the grant shall be up to $2,000.
 At least two grants are available in 2022.

 The grant will be provided lump sum to the recipients.

 Grant recipients must arrange their own travel-related and research-related requirements.
-The invoices, receipts and proof of payments related to the travel must be submitted to the Indonesia Project administrator at the conclusion of the travel.
+The invoices, receipts and proof of payments related to the travel will be requested by the Indonesia Project administrator at the conclusion of the travel.

-- The grant is open to Australian citizens or Australian permanent residents.
+The grant is open to Australian citizens or Australian permanent residents.

 The grants will be awarded based on the recommendation of the selection committee.
 The selection committee will take into account the merit of the application and the applicant’s academic record to date.
 Applications that propose to undertake research on a development or public policy issue in Indonesia will be given preference in the selection process.

-- The grant will not be awarded if, in the opinion of the selection committee, there is no applicant of sufficient merit.
+The grant will not be awarded if, in the opinion of the selection committee, there is no applicant of sufficient merit.

-- The members of the selection committee will be determined by the Head of the Indonesia Project, ensuring representation from areas within The Australian National University that actively conduct research on Indonesia.
+The members of the selection committee will be determined by the Head of the Indonesia Project, ensuring representation from areas within The Australian National University that actively conduct research on Indonesia.

 Concurrent holding of grants/scholarships/awards

-- The recipient must acknowledge the receipt of the grant in his or her research output.
+The recipient must acknowledge the receipt of the grant in his or her research output.